 During the day, explore surrounding coves using sea kayaks available to guests.

-Susan and Dennis Swiderski created this gorgeous getaway.
-They're longtime Alaskans who have operated B&Bs and tour companies in Anchorage and Seward.
-Following their purchase of the property, they decided to develop the island in a sustainable manner and erected three yurts on the property.
-In 2012 they added two additional yurts on property next to the island and connected the island and mainland properties with a pedestrian footbridge.
+Susan and Dennis Swiderski founded this gorgeous getaway.
+Susan and Dennis are longtime Alaskans who have operated B&Bs and tour companies in Anchorage and Seward.
+Following their purchase of the property in 1995, they decided to develop the island in a sustainable manner beginning in 2002, erecting three yurts on the property.
+In 2012, they added two additional yurts on the property next to the island and connected the island and mainland properties with a pedestrian footbridge.
+Today, there are eight yurts, and the property is operated by Susan and Dennis’s son, Jonah, and his wife, Yen.

 Island Living: Kayaking, Tidepooling and Fishing

 It's easy to be lulled into the pace of island living.
-You can enjoy reading out on the deck, tidepooling at the water's edge, and looking for the resident animals: seals, river otters, and eagles.
-Or you can go kayaking and explore the surrounding area while fishing for salmon, hiking to waterfalls, and discovering secluded coves.
-You can also charter a boat for fishing trips, whale watching, or a cruise to nearby Kenai Fjords National Park.
-Guests may also take a two hour scenic/wildlife viewing cruise in Resurrection Bay.
+You can enjoy reading out on the deck, tidepooling at the water's edge and looking for the resident animals: seals, river otters, and eagles.
+Or you can go kayaking or paddleboarding and explore the surrounding area while fishing for salmon, hiking to waterfalls, and discovering secluded coves.
+Orca Island Cabins also offers a semi-private 2-hour wildlife boat tour of Resurrection Bay, or our team can help you schedule a tour or charter service for fishing trips, whale watching, or to cruise to nearby Kenai Fjords National Park.
 However you pass the days at Orca Island Cabins, the yurts and location combine for a unique, Alaskan wilderness experience.

 Amenities